maxkueng/node-musicbrainz/README.md

 It's a work in progress.
 Currently only supports lookups with an MBID or DiscId.
 No searches and such.

+### Contribute

+Want to help make node-musicbrainz better or fix a bug?
+Please read [How To Contribute][contribute] in the wiki.

 Supported resources
 -------------------